TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-french-en.md

 ## Acknowledgements

-- A big thanks to all the people who helped to make and test those profiles and formats (and continue to do so).
+- A big thanks to all the people who helped me make and test those profiles and formats (and continue to do so).
-- A special one to MySuperChef and PrL for their time and explanations.
+- A special thanks to MySuperChef and PrL for their time and explanations.
-- A special one to Piou and Wikoul who are potentially both now in asylums due to the amount of testing.
+- A special thanks to Piou and Wikoul who are potentially both now in asylums due to the amount of testing.
 - [TRaSH](https://trash-guides.info/), for granting me a small space on his guide for this, his knowledge, and his friendliness.

 --8<-- "includes/support.md"